shikhar0507/backend-cloud-functions/README.md

 * **timestamp**: A non-null non-empty `Number` (`long` for Java) containing the Unix timestamp denoting the time at which you hit the endpoint.

-* **geopoint**: A non-empty array containing the latitude and longitude of the client at the time of creating the activity.
+* **geopoint**: A non-empty array containing the latitude and longitude of the client at the time hitting the endpoint.

     * form: [`lat`, `lng`]